 Planning a Disney Vacation for 2021 is going to look VERY DIFFERENT than we’re all used to.
 And if you’re visiting Walt Disney World in 2020 these changes affect you too!!!
 With the limited capacity in the parks, the Park Pass Reservation system and cancelled events and services, here is everything you should know if you’re planning a Vacation to Walt Disney World during the COVID Pandemic.

 All the Changes at Disney World for 2021

 Ok, lets just say that there are a TON of changes that not only affect the way you PLAN your Disney Vacation but also the way you EXPERIENCE your vacation.
 These changes are happening from now through 2021.
 So it’s something we’ll all be getting used to for the near future.

 Shorter Hours in All Four Disney Parks

 If you’re wondering if you should go to Walt Disney World during a Pandemic, the shorter hours alone should give you pause.
 With less hours to be in the parks and all the limited services below we’re thinking twice about our how we spend our Disney Budget.
-Here are the NEW hours at Walt Disney World starting September 8, 2020.
+Check out the 5 day calendar for Disney park hours during your vacation.

 With limited capacity rules being strongly enforced through different phases of the Walt Disney World reopening, it’s important to remember that the Walt Disney World capacity rules need to be followed.
 As a result, the Disney Park Pass Reservation system is in place.
 This helps guests make park reservations for which day they will be in each park.
 That said, a Park Reservation AND a Valid Park Ticket are now required to enter any Disney park.
 This system is in place from now until September 26, 2021.
 The good news here is that this planning piece is in place before your vacation.
 So you can spend time on the fun stuff like which Disney snacks to try and which rides to tackle.
 Learn how to make Disney Park Pass Reservations.